Public Health Schools and MPH Programs in West Virginia

 Specializations to Consider in West Virginia

-While nearly all of the public health jobs listed above are growing in West Virginia, there is a particularly bright outlook for biostatisticians.
-The projected job growth for biostatisticians between 2018 and 2028 is 36% percent in West Virginia and 35% in the United States, much faster than average for all other occupations.
-Specializing in biostatistics may equip you to apply data analysis techniques to identify the causes of public health issues and develop solutions to them.
+While nearly all of the public health jobs listed above are growing in West Virginia, the outlook is particularly bright for biostatisticians.
+According to the U.S. Bureau of Labor Statistics, employment for mathematicians and statisticians is projected to grow 8% from 2024 to 2034, faster than the average for all occupations.
+Specializing in biostatistics may equip you to apply data analysis techniques to identify the causes of public health issues and develop solutions.

 There is also an opportunity for medical and health services managers in West Virginia.
-Job growth for this position in the state is projected to be 15% from 2018 to 2028.
-These professionals plan, direct or coordinate medical and health services in hospitals, clinics, managed care organizations and public health agencies.
+The U.S. Bureau of Labor Statistics projects 23% job growth for these roles from 2024 to 2034, much faster than the average for all occupations.
+These professionals plan, direct or coordinate medical and health services in hospitals, clinics, managed care organizations, and public health agencies.

 Organizations to Work for with a Public Health Degree